International students should allow

 regular application form should be

-completed and returned with the Application and Reservation
+completed and returned with the Application Fee and Reservation Deposit

 application cannot be processed until